An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 Next, we investigate the problem scale with process P2.
 As the problem is governed by one scalar equation and there are no sub-models involved as defined in section \ref{sec:problem-scale}.
-With regard to the length scales, the presented system exhibits one extra physical length scale and that is the width $\xi$ of the diffuse interface.
-This extra physical length scale originates from the nonlinearity of the Allen Cahn Equation and complements the other length scales such as the dimensions of the domain as well as the grid spacing, both being more natural in the numerical solution of PDE's.
-This poses the issue of numerical resolution of the systems length scales, that is, ~both the domain dimensions as well as the width $\xi$ of the diffuse interface need to be properly represented on the discrete numerical grid \cite{fleckSharpPhasefieldModeling2023,fleckFrictionlessMotionDiffuse2022}.
-However, the fact that problem is quasi one dimensional restricts the computational demands of the scenario.
+Concerning the length scales, the presented system exhibits one extra physical length scale and that is the width $\xi$ of the diffuse interface.
+This extra physical length scale originates from the nonlinearity of the Allen Cahn Equation and complements the other length scales such as the dimensions of the domain as well as the grid spacing, both being more natural in the numerical solution of PDEs.
+This poses the issue of numerical resolution of the systems length scales, that is, ~both the domain dimensions, as well as the width $\xi$ of the diffuse interface, need to be properly represented on the discrete numerical grid \cite{fleckSharpPhasefieldModeling2023,fleckFrictionlessMotionDiffuse2022}.
+However, the fact that the problem is quasi-one-dimensional restricts the computational demands of the scenario.
 We thus arrive at the first decision point D1, where we can negate the necessity for massive parallelism.

 The next process step P3 involves classifying the problem at hand, following the definition given in section \ref{sec:pde-classification}.
 As dependent variables, we encounter the time $t$ as well as the spatial components $x$ and $y$.
 The coefficient matrix $a_{ij}$, summing up all leading coefficients of second derivatives then becomes for the 2D case: